Saketh-09/Dumpy/README.md

     pip install -r requirements.txt
     ```

-3. Build the index by running the Python script with appropriate parameters specified in `Const.py`.
+3. Build the index by running the Python script with appropriate parameters specified in `Const.py` and executing the main file.

-4. Run queries using the Python script to perform exact or approximate searches based on the specified index type (Dumpy or Dumpy-Fuzzy).
+4. By executing the Python scripts exact or approximate are performed which searches based on the specified index type (Dumpy or Dumpy-Fuzzy).

 ## Datasets
 The dataset we used (Deep) are now in [OneDrive](https://cometmail-my.sharepoint.com/:f:/g/personal/sxa230044_utdallas_edu/EhlOXDuieqhPt1aEgq0ppK8BgS2NfBBY2ZuuE0JYYBrRrA?e=H7KCrb).
 Download the data set & update the paths in `Const.py`.